apache/www-site/content/foundation/members.md

 You can also checkout the repository, edit the file locally and submit a pull request with your changes.

-In both cases you need a GitHub account that is linked to your ASF account, and you need to be an ASF member.
+In both cases you need a GitHub account that is [linked to your ASF account](https://gitbox.apache.org/boxer/), and you need to be an [ASF member](/foundation/how-it-works/#asf-members) (which is distinct from being a [PMC member](/foundation/how-it-works/#pmc-members) for a project).

 If you do not want to use GitHub, you can also create a patch or push to your `preview/your-asf-id` branch and ask in `members@a.o` to merge your patch/branch.